 Raw material for other chemicals production

-Soda ash is an acknowledged source of sodium ions.
-It also aids the solubility and reactivity of many inorganic compounds in water.
-As such, it is used as a major raw material for the economical production of sodium phosphates, sodium silicates, chrome chemicals and photographic chemicals.
+Soda ash is associate degree acknowledged supply of metal ions.
+It conjointly aids the solubility and reactivity of the many inorganic compounds in water.
+As such, it's used as a significant staple for the economical production of metal phosphates, metal silicates, chrome chemicals and photographic chemicals.
 It is also used in the production of sodium bicarbonate (baking soda), which is an essential ingredient in the beverage, coatings, detergents, food, dialysis, and personal care markets.

 For many of applications, soda ash is interchangeable with caustic soda, while offering a cost advantage.
 Thus, it can be used as a functional substitute for caustic soda in many applications, such as: